 Classy grandmas are not trying to re-enact their 20s and 30s, we want to be the best we can be for us at our ages.

 The best advice I want to give is to just be yourself.
 It’s so simple.

-I pick my grand kids up from school everyday.
-There are many other grandads’s and grandma’s picking up their kids also.
+I pick my grand kids up from school every school day.
+There are many other grandad’s and grandma’s picking up their kids also.
 Not one time have I seen a grandmother dressed like the image that is etched in my mind of the typical Gran.

 Most are dressed age appropriate, and fashionable.
 So whether you want to be called Glam-ma, or Grandma, Nana, or whatever special name you were given for being a grandmother, it doesn’t matter.

 It’s what’s inside that makes the difference.
 However you choose to look on the outside, is OK, because it’s comfortable being yourself.

 I decided to put this information on my blogs because I’m finding it’s a good way to shop.
 It’s not relevant to my subject, but I wanted you to have this.

 This is a way to get some of your shopping dollars back.
 (I do a lot of grand kids shopping).
 Sign up for these shopping rebates sites, they are very worth using.

 Follow their instructions, you’ll be glad you did.